ExampleDriven/spring-cloud-eureka-example/README.md

 - Eureka server
 - Ribbon with rest template
 - Feign client
-- Feign client with Hystrix fallback
+  - Hystrix fallback
+  - Inheritance

 To run this project